 Spotlight Lecture Series

-2019-20 Spotlight Lecture Series: Perspectives on Environmental JusticeThe University of Minnesota Spotlight Series (formerly known as both the Honors Lecture Series and Northrop Lecture series) is a collaborative partnership between Northrop, the Institute for Advanced Study, and the University Honors Program to present lectures, panel discussions, exhibits, and other events throughout the academic year around a topic of timely interest.
-The 2019-20 series focuses on Environmental Justice and features perspectives from a variety of voices in the field, including academics and practitioners from multiple disciplines.
-Campus leaders, artists, policymakers, and funders will explore several critical aspects surrounding the intersection of the environment and equity.
-All lectures are held on Thursdays from 3:30-5pm in the Best Buy Theater, 4th floor Northrop.
+2020-21 Spotlight Lecture Series: Polarization and IdentityThe University of Minnesota Spotlight Series (formerly known as both the Honors Lecture Series and Northrop Lecture series) is a collaborative partnership between Northrop, the Institute for Advanced Study, and the University Honors Program to present lectures, panel discussions, exhibits, and other events throughout the academic year around a topic of timely interest.
+The 2020-21 series, "Polarization and Identity," features a series of six events inspired by both the 2020 Presidential Election and the polarization that has appeared in response to the COVID-19 pandemic.
+All events will be moderated by John Rash, an editorial writer for the Star Tribune.
+All lectures will be presented as Zoom webinars on Thursdays from 3:30-5pm.
+You must register in advance to receive access to the webinar.

 - Thursday, September 24: Depolarizing America.
 Featuring William R. Fry Jr. and Rob Weidenfeld, members of Braver Angels.
 Braver Angels is a citizens’ organization uniting Americans from different political parties in a working alliance to depolarize America.
 The mission of both red and blue members alike is to try to understand the other side’s point of view, even if they don’t agree with it; engage those they disagree with; look for common ground and ways to work together; and support principles that bring communities together rather than divide them.
 William and Rob, a “Red/Blue Pair” from Ohio, will model these practices to launch the Spotlight Series 2020-21.